It’s in our DNA: Why the Columbus Region is a Hub for Gene Therapy Companies

 Gene Therapy Companies Spinoff & Accelerate A New Era of Growth

 Cutting-edge research from local hospitals and partner institutions also supplies the foundation for startups and spinoffs in the Region.
-Most recently in 2020, the success of NCH’s R&D led to the launch of Andelyn Biosciences — a for-profit gene therapy company affiliate that will manufacture materials for global biotechnology and pharmaceutical clinical studies.
+In 2020, the success of NCH’s R&D led to the launch of Andelyn Biosciences — a for-profit gene therapy company affiliate that will manufacture materials for global biotechnology and pharmaceutical clinical studies.

 Before that, another of NCH’s spinoffs, Myonexus Therapeutics, was acquired by Sarepta Therapeutics in 2019, along with five experimental gene therapies.
 The following year, the global biotech company invested $30 million towards the opening of its Gene Therapy Center of Excellence — a new 85,000-square-foot facility right in the heart of the Columbus Region.
 Over the four decades since the gene therapy company’s founding, Sarepta has become a national leader in precision genetic medicine for rare neuromuscular diseases.

 Forge Biologics closed a $40 million funding round in 2020, a $120M Series B in April 2021 (the largest in Ohio history according to Pitchbook), and another $80 million in 2022.
-The company’s 175,000 square foot Columbus Region facility, known as “The Hearth,” will conduct end-to-end manufacturing of gene therapy programs for biotech and pharma clients by mid-2021.
+The company’s 175,000 square foot Columbus Region facility, known as “The Hearth,” conducts end-to-end manufacturing of gene therapy programs for biotech and pharma clients.
 One of the programs they are developing is a novel AAV and umbilical cord transplant combination to treat Krabbe disease.